 52.247-34 F.O.B.
 Destination NOV 1991

-CLAUSES INCORPORATED BY FULL TEXT

-52.211-11 LIQUIDATED DAMAGES--SUPPLIES, SERVICES, OR RESEARCH AND DEVELOPMENT (SEP 2000)

-If the Contractor fails to deliver the supplies or perform the services within the time specified in this contract, the Contractor shall, in place of actual damages, pay to the Government liquidated damages of * to be determined at the task order level when applicable per calendar day of delay.

-If the Government terminates this contract in whole or in part under the Default--Fixed-Price Supply and Service clause, the Contractor is liable for liquidated damages accruing until the Government reasonably obtains delivery or performance of similar supplies or services.
-These liquidated damages are in addition to excess costs of repurchase under the Termination clause.

-The Contractor will not be charged with liquidated damages when the delay in delivery or performance is beyond the control and without the fault or negligence of the Contractor as defined in the Default-- Fixed-Price Supply and Service clause in this contract.

-* To be completed at the task order level, when applicable

 Delivery Information.
 Delivery requirements will be specified in each awarded task order.

 Period of Performance.
 This contract will consist of a base ordering period of one (1) year and two

 optional ordering periods of two (2) years.
 The period of performance for individual tasks shall be specified in each awarded task order.
 Task orders will typically be awarded with a performance period not to exceed 60 months, but may contain options for additional periods of performance for continued support a well as "surge" options to provide additional support within a given period.
 Specific performance periods, exercise periods, and other terms and conditions associated with such options shall be specified in each individually awarded task order.
 In no event shall any task order performance period, inclusive of all options, extend past 36 months beyond the end of the effective ordering period within which the task order is issued.